awslabs/aws-sdk-swift/reference/0.x/AWSAppIntegrations/Home.md

 # Protocols

   - [AppIntegrationsClientProtocol](/aws-sdk-swift/reference/0.x/AWSAppIntegrations/AppIntegrationsClientProtocol):
     The Amazon AppIntegrations service enables you to configure and reuse connections to external applications.
-    For information about how you can use external applications with Amazon Connect, see <a href="https://docs.aws.amazon.com/connect/latest/adminguide/crm.html">Set up pre-built integrations and <a href="https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-wisdom.html">Deliver information to agents using Amazon Connect Wisdom in the Amazon Connect Administrator Guide.
+For information about how you can use external applications with Amazon Connect, see [Set up pre-built integrations](https://docs.aws.amazon.com/connect/latest/adminguide/crm.html) and [Deliver information to agents using Amazon Connect Wisdom](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-wisdom.html) in the Amazon Connect Administrator Guide.